vincehass/Stochastic-Environments-for-Sequential-Decision-Making/Doc/Insurance.md

 In the insurance pricing scenario, transformers can be effectively utilized for multi-step predictions of client premiums over time.
 The architecture leverages self-attention mechanisms to capture relationships between client features, enabling the model to predict future premiums based on historical data.
 By processing the entire sequence in parallel and focusing on relevant parts of the input, transformers provide a powerful framework for modeling complex relationships in insurance pricing.

-Certainly!
 Let's break down the multi-step prediction process for insurance pricing using a transformer architecture, similar to how we approached the DNA binding experiment.
 This will involve predicting future premiums for clients based on their historical data over time.

 ### Multi-Step Prediction Breakdown: Insurance Pricing